ccarabine/payrollapp/docs/features.md

 ___
 *Option 3* selected from the display payroll menu - 3.
 Employers summary for week<br>

-The data is summarised for each heading and grouped by week and displayed to the terminal
+The data are summarised for each heading and grouped by week and displayed to the terminal

 ‘Press any key to clear the screen and return to the display payroll menu’ message will be displayed to give the user time to view the information